-Research involving human participants and conducted under the auspices of Capilano University requires compliance with Capilano University's Research Ethics Policy: Research with Human Subjects, TCPS requirements and must be approved by the Capilano University Research Ethics Board (Policy D.1).
+Research involving human participants associated with Capilano University must be approved by the Capilano University Research Ethics Board.

-'Research' is defined in the Tri-Council Policy Statement on Ethical Conduct for Research involving Humans (TCPS, 2014, Article 2.1) as “An undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.”
+'Research' is defined in the Tri-Council Policy Statement on Ethical Conduct for Research involving Humans (TCPS 2018, Article 2.1) as “An undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation.”

 The term ‘disciplined inquiry’ refers to an inquiry that is conducted with the expectation that the method, results, and conclusions will be able to withstand the scrutiny of the relevant research community.”